farzaamam/flutter-dynamic-form/README.md

 # ✅ Unit Tests

-form_parser_test.dart: Validates the parsing logic that maps raw data (e.g., JSON) to the InputField Dart objects.
+`form_parser_test.dart`: Validates the parsing logic that maps raw data (e.g., JSON) to the InputField Dart objects.
 This ensures that the data models are correctly created from the source.

-form_controller_test.dart: Confirms that the FormController correctly manages and updates its state in response to actions like reload(), ensuring the UI state is always accurate.
+`form_controller_test.dart`: Confirms that the FormController correctly manages and updates its state in response to actions like reload(), ensuring the UI state is always accurate.

 # 🔁 Integration Test

-fetch_form_process_integration_test.dart: This test simulates the end-to-end process of fetching form data.
+`fetch_form_process_integration_test.dart`: This test simulates the end-to-end process of fetching form data.
 It uses a mocked data source to verify that the entire flow—from the repository fetching data to the controller updating its state with the correct form fields—works as expected.

 # 🛠️ Highlights
 State Management: Utilizes StateNotifier for clean and reactive state management.